seanroux/wow/readme.md

-# Testing Package Control - DO NOT USE THIS PACKAGE.
+# Testing Package Usage - DO NOT USE THIS PACKAGE.